 Figure 3.2 shows pH data from the quarry site sampling locations.
-Of 132 samples taken since 1995, 131 have pH values between 6.0 and 8.0.
-A pH of 5.8 was recorded from Pit 174 in 1995, but more recent samples average approximately 6.5, and 2007 results averaged 6.9.
+Since 1995 all but two of 180 samples have had a pH between 6.0 and 8.0.
+A pH of 5.8 was recorded from Pit 174; however, more recent samples from this site averaged about 6.7.
 Alkalinity data presented in Figure 3.3 are consistent with the pH results, with all sites maintaining measurable alkalinity provided by dissolution of carbonate minerals.
 The lower alkalinity value from Pit 6 represents influences from organic acids derived from forest soils (note associated low conductivities of Pit 6 samples).
 Sample sites with the highest alkalinity are groundwater monitoring wells in Pit 5.
-Pit 5 has the highest carbonate content of the quarries and also may show influences from the water treatment plant located at that site and the continued quarrying activity.
+Pit 5 generally shows a higher carbonate content and may also show influences from the water treatment plant which was located near Pit 5 until 2008.

 Conductivity data are shown in Figure 3.4.
 Conductivity indicates the amount of dissolved constituents in the water.
 Samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
-Conductivity data are consistent with waters derived from relatively freshly exposed low to moderately mineralized quarry rock.
+Conductivity data are consistent with waters derived from freshly exposed low to moderately mineralized quarry rock.
 MW-T-01-07 has considerably higher conductivity and sulfate concentrations, which may reflect an influence from the Pit 5 water treatment plant.
 Past treatment plant upsets have contributed water to the area around the plant.
 However, between 2001 and 2006, conductivity and sulfate concentrations in this well have decreased.
 The increase in sulfate concentrations in MW-T-01-09 may indicate the movement of the sulfate-rich water from the MW-T-01-07 area to the east.
-These wells and their relationship to the treatment plant and the tailings facility are discussed in more detail in KGCMC 2003.
-KGCMC plans to decommission the Pit 5 water treatment plant in 2008 to accommodate the tailings facility expansion.
+These wells and their relationship to the old treatment plant and the Tailings Facility are discussed in more detail in HGCMC 2003 Annual Report.
+HGCMC decommissioned the Pit 5 water treatment plant in 2008 to accommodate the Tailings Facility expansion.
 The results for sulfate, magnesium and hardness, shown in Figures 3.5, 3.6 and 3.7, respectively, correlate with conductivity results.

 The data for zinc, copper, lead, cadmium, nickel, arsenic, iron and manganese are presented in Figures 3.8 to 3.15.
 Sample results that were less than the detection limit are plotted at one half the limit value.
 While this allows the results to be plotted on a logarithmic scale, it causes non-detect results with high detection levels to appear more concentrated than they actually are.
 Detection limits have varied with time and are often evident on the graphs as horizontal groupings of symbols.
 The results for metals generally correlate with conductivity values.
 Zinc and manganese concentrations reflect the higher solubility of these elements relative to the others at the near-neutral pH conditions.
 Dissolved metal loads from quarry sites have been consistently low and either remained fairly constant or decreased with time.
-The decrease in dissolved metal loading is attributed to a reduction of reactive surface as reactants are consumed and coatings form on mineral surfaces.
+The decrease in dissolved metal loading is attributed to a reduction of reactive surfaces as reactants are consumed and coatings form on mineral surfaces.
 Elevated total metal concentrations occur periodically in response to increased suspended solids during storm events.
 The storm water monitoring data are presented to provide a general indication of the effects of sediment loading, typically from road surfaces, and do not reflect dissolved loading from the quarry walls.